 I started my career as an ober in the Okura hotel in Tokyo.
 My passion for food was noticed and soon I was allowed to work in the kitchen.
 After having worked for 10 years in Okura Amsterdam, I chose to work for Hokkai Kitchen.
 In IJmuiden I can work with the fresh catch from the North Sea such as: red poon, mul, squid, or whiting.
 Eventually, my goal is to introduce the Japanese cuisine to people outside of Japan.
 In this, I would like Hokkai Kitchen to act as a Japanese food and culture platform in the Netherlands.
 One of my tasks is to train local chefs, as they will become the Japanese food influencers of the next generation.

 Personally, I have lived very happily in the Netherlands for many years.
 As such, I would like to do what we in Japan call: ‘Ongaeshi’ – ‘Giving back to community’.
 I try to do this in the dishes I present to my customers.
 This ‘Ongaeshi’ is in essence my life mission.

 Our Kitchen Staff

 Internal peace, workethic, passion for his job, and a lot of patience.
-Two years ago Budi was determined to work with Chef Ohtawara.
+In 2015 Budi was determined to work with Chef Ohtawara.
 Long days and short nights were the result.
 Together with the chef, he delved into the world of fish and rice, cook and raw, and from complex marinades to natural flavors that have it all.
 Together they are now building a team for the future, so that more people will be able to enjoy the rich flavors of the Japanese cuisine.